-For anyone on the seemingly never-ending hunt for authentic, flavour-filled Malaysian food in London…
+For anyone on the hunt for authentic, flavour-filled Malaysian food in London, you can now relaksa…

 …and re-laksa, at Sambal Shiok on North London’s Holloway Road.

 For the most part you’ll see them cooking up big, hearty bowls of Laksa (spicy noodle soup).
-A staple in Malaysian cuisine, there’s really no end to the types of Laksa one can make.
+A staple in Malaysian cuisine, there’s really no end to the types of laksa one can make.
 However here Lin draws from the Peranakan curry laksa and the Assam laksa, from the north; which you can then top with a variety of different vegetables, poached chicken, or king prawns.
 They also do a vegan laksa which Yin has carefully perfected to include none of the shrimp and yet all of the umami flavour.

-NOTE: Sambal Shiok is open Tues-Friday 5.30-10pm; Sat 11.30-3.15pm and 5.30-10pm.
+NOTE: Sambal Shiok is open Tues 5-9pm, Wed-Thur 12-9pm and Fri-Sat 12-10pm.
 For more information, or to book, visit their website here.

 Sambal Shiok | 171 Holloway Road, London, N7 8LX